thejessewinton/jessewinton.works/src/content/tailwind.md

 ## Conclusion

-I hope that this gives you a good sense of my experience, the kind of work that I'm passionate about, and what I could bring to the Tailwind Labs team, I think it's a lot.
+I hope that this gives you a good sense of my experience, the kind of work that I'm passionate about, and what I could bring to the Tailwind Labs team; I think it's a lot.
 If you have any questions, or if you'd like to see more of my work, please don't hesitate to reach out to me!